Chaudhary Udaybhan Singh

-Chaudhary Udaybhan Singh is an Indian politician and a member of 12th and 17th Legislative Assembly of Uttar Pradesh of India.
+Chaudhary Udaybhan Singh (born 31 December 1946) is an Indian politician and a member of 12th and 17th Legislative Assembly of Uttar Pradesh of India.
 He represents the Fatehpur Sikri (Assembly constituency) in Agra district of Uttar Pradesh and is a member of the Bharatiya Janata Party.
 He is known best for his decision.
 Currently he is serving as Minister of State for Khadi and Villages Industries, Sericulture Industries, Textile, Micro, Small and Medium Enterprise, Export Promotion in Government of Uttar Pradesh.

 Early life and education

 Chaudhary was born 31 December 1946 in Dhadhu Pura, Tajganj, Agra district of Uttar Pradesh to his father Than Singh and mother Kanchan Devi.
 His mother died a few moments later of his birth.
 Fufa Nihal Singh was a resident of village Mahrara, Sadabad, Mathura district.
 Nihal Singh was his religious father.
 He belongs to Jat community.
 In 1966, he married Shanti Devi, they have five sons.
 He had earned Master of Arts and Bachelor of Education degree in 1973 from Agra University.